7 Things to Consider When Buying A New Construction Home In Arizona

 So, here’s why it’s necessary for you to work with a realtor when you’re buying a new construction home in Arizona.
 The sales rep at the model home represents the home builder, not you.
 What does this mean for you?
 It means that they will sell you the house unrepresented, but they have the builder’s interest as their main priority.
 This is the same for any other real estate purchase.
 The listing agent wants to get the best deal for their client.
 Having your own agent is necessary so that you have someone representing YOU, your wants and needs, and that you have someone working for YOUR best interest.
 Your real estate agent wants YOU to get the best deal.

-You need an agent that specializes in helping buyers buy a new construction home in Arizona.
+It’s important to have an agent that specializes in helping buyers buy a new construction home in Arizona.
 They’ll be able to help you navigate through your new construction home purchase because they know the process.
 Buying a new construction home in Arizona can be tricky.
 Every builder has a different contract, different terms, and different incentives.
 It doesn’t cost you anything extra to purchase a new construction home with a real estate agent.
 Having an agent work for you and represent you means that you have someone on YOUR side that is there to help you through each step.

 Negotiating The Best Terms For Your New Home Build